Understanding Autism and Nutrition

 Supporting Evidence for Dietary Interventions

-When delving into options for those with autism spectrum disorders (ASD) the free casein free (GFCF) diet has garnered considerable attention.
+When delving into options for those with autism spectrum disorders (ASD) the free case in free (GFCF) diet has garnered considerable attention.
 Although there is debate about its effectiveness some studies indicate improvements in behavioral symptoms among adherents of the GFCF diet.

 Studies on GFCF Diet